GUIDE 2026

 You can use the following three methods to test documentation usability.

-Remote usability testing is crucial as it allows for the identification of usability issues from a distance, using customizable scripts and detailed planning frameworks to streamline the process.
+Remote usability testing is crucial because it enables identifying usability issues from a distance, using customizable scripts and detailed planning frameworks to streamline the process.

 A usability testing report plays a vital role in documenting testing outcomes, analyzing results, and driving necessary iterations for product or website functionality.
 Introducing a usability testing framework can further enhance the structure and efficiency of your testing process.